What is an LTD: Everything You Need to Know

 Case law regarding limited partnerships is leaps and bounds ahead of case law regarding limited liability corporations.
 Still, uncertainty exists regarding LLC liability protections and corporate laws.

 If you need help with the term "ltd," you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.